Russia launches booster shots amid soaring infections

 Health Minister Mikhail Murashko told a government meeting Tuesday that the ministry has issued guidelines allowing those who contracted COVID-19 to get vaccinated six months after they recovered, and those who have been immunized to get booster shots six months after their first vaccination.

+The Health Ministry's guidelines indicated that the booster shots will be rolled out until at least 60% of the population has immunity against COVID-19.
+Once that goal is reached, booster shots will be delivered once a year.

+With most vaccinations, scientists believe people get more protection if there is an extended interval between the shots.
+There is no evidence that having more vaccines within a short amount of time increases the amount of immune protection.
+It’s also unclear how long protection from COVID-19 vaccines lasts and who will need a booster.

-The new guidelines come as infections in Russia soar and vaccination rates lag behind many other nations.
+The new guidelines come as infections in Russia are soaring and vaccination rates lag behind those of many other nations.

 President Vladimir Putin revealed during Wednesday's call-in show that he had received the Sputnik V vaccine earlier this year and stressed the importance of getting vaccinated.
 The Russian leader, who had received the shots out of the public eye, had previously refused to identify the vaccine he got to avoid offering a competitive advantage to its maker.
 Sputnik V is the most widespread of the four domestically-designed vaccines in circulation.